larryhastings/big/README.md

     () [] {} "" ''
 ```

+The first three delimiters allow multiline, disable
-The quote mark delimiters enable escape sequences
+quoting, and have no escape string.
+The quote mark
-(with `\` as the escape character) and also enable quoting.
+delimiters enable quoting, disallow multiline, and
+specify their escape string as a single backslash.
+(This default value automatically supports both str
+and bytes.)

 `state` specifies the initial state of parsing.
 It's an iterable
 of open delimiter strings specifying the initial nested state of